Film Studies A level

 Is this course right for me?

 The subject contains a mixture of written analysis and practical work.
 The main focus is on critical analysis of film texts.
 You will develop an understanding of how the technical and creative aspects of film-making create meaning for audiences.
 You should enjoy watching a wide range of films, like sharing opinions on these with others and be able to write critically about films.
-Best suited to people who are strong writers, who enjoy watching and analysing a range of films (including World Cinema).
+This course is best suited to people who are strong writers, who enjoy watching and analysing a range of films (including World Cinema).
 Film Studies goes well with any theory-based, essay subject such as Media Studies, English Literature, History, Classics, Politics, Sociology etc. as well as Digital Creative Media, IT or Computer Science if you enjoy the practical work.